jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Algae Culturing Project (Fall Semester).md

 11/21/2024
 - Streaked agar plates with algae (2 plates for each algal species)
-- Placed agar plates into 30°C incubator to incubate for four days
+- Placed agar plates into 30°C incubator to incubate for four to five days

 11/22/2024
 - Oysters from Whole foods bought on 11/21/2024 were placed in 11psu saltwater